 - Significantly damage the rental property

-- Conduct criminal activity in the rental property
+- Conducts criminal activity in the rental property

-While rare, these circumstances do occur.
-To prevent any misunderstanding when they do, landlords should include a lease termination clause in the original lease contract.
+Though rare, circumstances where a tenant breaks their lease early or violates their lease do occur.
+What to do when a tenant breaks a lease or violates it can be broken down into several steps.
+A lease termination letter can be sent in conjunction with the eviction notice.
+To prevent any misunderstanding on the conditions surrounding a termination, landlords should include a lease termination clause in the original lease contract.
 The clause should outline the circumstances in which a landlord or a tenant may terminate a lease.
-It should also outline the protocol for landlords and tenants to follow for each occasion, such as giving 30 days’ notice before vacating the property.
-Finally, the clause should also include any consequences or fees a tenant must pay if they break their lease early.
+It should also outline the protocol for landlords and tenants to follow for each occasion, like giving 30 days’ notice before vacating the property.
+Finally, the clause should also include what happens if a tenant breaks the lease early, such as any consequences or fees that a tenant may face.

 What to Include in Your Lease Termination Letter